 Semi-quantitative assessment of myelin loss, gliosis and microglial expression in the deep white matter (Table 4) suggested a pattern, whereby cases with minimal or no white matter pallor tended to have more active microglia and gliosis, whereas cases with white matter pallor had minimal gliosis and activated microglia.
 There was some evidence that the PSEN1 pre-codon 200 group had more white matter pallor than the PSEN1 post-codon 200 group on HE staining of parietal (p=0.02) and occipital (p=0.07) sections, and more severe gliosis in the parietal white matter on GFAP immunohistochemistry (p=0.06).

 The mean density of staining (% area stained) for each immunohistochemical marker in parietal and occipital deep white matter and U-fibre regions of interest is presented in Figure 2.
 In the PSEN1 cohort as a whole, the only differences between deep white matter and U-fibres were in RT97, which demonstrated lower axonal density/integrity in the deep white matter compared to U-fibres in occipital (53.9% vs 78.7%, p=0.02) and parietal (52.5% vs 71.3%, p=0.04) areas.
 When the pre-codon 200 group was analysed separately, there were still trends for the density of RT97 to be lower in deep white matter compared to U-fibres in occipital (53.4% vs 78.9%, p=0.06) and, to a lesser extent, parietal (44.8% vs 64.3%, p=0.1) areas.
 There was also a slightly higher density of CD3-positive T-lymphocytes in occipital deep white matter compared to U-fibres (1.4% vs 0.7%, p=0.04) in the pre-codon 200 group.
 In the post-codon 200 group, none of the stains showed significant differences between deep white matter and U-fibres.
 However, there was weak evidence that the density of Iba1-positive microglia was somewhat higher in parietal U-fibres than deep white matter (4.3% vs 3.0%, p=0.07).
-In the pre-codon 200 group, Iba1 staining did not differ significantly between these regions but was on average higher in deep white matter.
 Direct comparisons between the pre and post-codon 200 groups for the overall density of staining in each region and the ratio of staining in deep white matter to U-fibres demonstrated no significant differences.

 3.2.3.
 Pathological features and white matter hyperintensities